masterhorn/docs/_docs/tutorials/Volumes.md

 ## Delete volume
 ---

-To delete volume you can use two deferent ways:
+There are two deferent ways to delete volume:

-- Through the **side bar menu** of volume
+- Through the **side-bar menu** of volume
-- Through the **checkbox** in front of volume Name.
+- Through the **checkbox** in front of volume name.

-- To delete volume through the side bar menu you must click on it in right side of volume you want to delete.
+- To delete volume through the side-bar menu you must click on it in right side of volume you want to delete.

 ![](../../assets/img/Volumes/volume_page_8.png)